pingcap/docs-tidb-operator/en/access-tidb.md

 ## LoadBalancer

-If Kubernetes is run in an environment with LoadBalancer, such as GCP/AWS platform, it is recommended to use the LoadBalancer feature of these cloud platforms by setting `tidb.service.type=LoadBalancer`.
+If the TiDB cluster runs in an environment with LoadBalancer, such as on GCP or AWS, it is recommended to use the LoadBalancer feature of these cloud platforms by setting `tidb.service.type=LoadBalancer`.

-See [EKS](deploy-on-aws-eks.md#install-the-mysql-client-and-connect), [GKE](deploy-on-gcp-gke.md#install-the-mysql-client-and-connect) and [ACK](deploy-on-alibaba-cloud.md#access-the-database) and access TiDB Service through LoadBalancer.
+To access TiDB Service through LoadBalancer, refer to [EKS](deploy-on-aws-eks.md#install-the-mysql-client-and-connect), [GKE](deploy-on-gcp-gke.md#install-the-mysql-client-and-connect) and [ACK](deploy-on-alibaba-cloud.md#access-the-database).

 See [Kubernetes Service Documentation](https://kubernetes.io/docs/concepts/services-networking/service/) to know more about the features of Service and what LoadBalancer in the cloud platform supports.